 Just east of Broadway, the tangle of pedestrian-friendly blocks surrounding Mulberry Street between NoLIta and bustling Canal Street are still a cheerful salute to all things Italian, although over the decades Little Italy has been whittled down by the sprawl of nearby Chinatown.
-There are red, green, and white street decorations on permanent display, and specialty grocers and cannelloni makers still dish up delights, though it's all a bit touristy these days—if it's a great Italian meal you want, you might be wise to look elsewhere.
-Still, Little Italy is fun to walk around, and several of the classic food stores on Grand Street are worth a stop if you're after an edible souvenir, like classic cannoli and espresso.
-For a bigger and more bustling Little Italy, head up to Arthur Avenue in the Bronx to find several good, affordable restaurants and a cornucopia of authentic Italian goods made for New Yorkers and tourists alike.
+There are red, green, and white street decorations on permanent display, and specialty grocers and pasta makers still dish up delights, though it's all a bit touristy these days—if it's a great Italian meal you want, you might be wise to look elsewhere.
+Still, Little Italy is fun to walk around, and several of the classic food stores on Grand Street are worth a stop if you're after an edible souvenir, like a box of classic cannoli.
+For a bigger and more bustling Little Italy, head up to Arthur Avenue in the Bronx, where you'll find several good, affordable restaurants and a cornucopia of authentic Italian goods made for New Yorkers and tourists alike.

-Every September, Little Italy's Mulberry Street is home to the giant Feast of San Gennaro, a busy 11-day festival that sizzles with old–New York flavors—sausages and onions included.
-(Don't miss John Fasullo's braciole, an iconic sandwich filled with fillet of pork roasted over a coal pit and topped with peppers and onions).
+Every September, Little Italy's Mulberry Street is home to the giant Feast of San Gennaro, a busy 11-day festival that sizzles with old New York flavors—sausages and onions included.